taitulism/Bootstruct/Docs/Hooks/App Hooks/ctrl_hooks.md

 Handler Function
 ----------------
 You have the controller in one hand (the context of `this`) and the content on the other hand (the function argument) so in your handler you access the content, parse it according to your needs and set the result as a property on the controller.
 That happens on init.
-Later on you could use these props from your web-root methods.
+Later on you could use these props from your web root methods.

 **Context**
 Inside the handler functions the "this" keyword refers to the current holding controller.
 In the `views` handler, the "this" keyword will refer to the "blogPost" controller (see above) and in the `public` handler, it will refer to the `RC`.